San Antonio Pedestrian Accident Lawyer

 - Concussions (mild traumatic brain injuries)

-Injured claimants and their families often need assistance from dedicated personal injury lawyers to recover necessary damages for serious conditions, including:
+Pedestrian accident victims and their families often need assistance from tenacious personal injury lawyers to file a pedestrian accident claim and recover compensation for serious injuries and conditions, including:

-- Spinal Cord Damage – The vertebrae in your back protect the delicate nerves that send signals from the brain throughout the body.
+- Spinal Cord Damage - The vertebrae in your back protect the delicate nerves that send signals from the brain throughout the body.
 High-speed impacts frequently result in broken backs and irreversible spinal cord damage.
-These nerves do not regenerate, meaning claimants with serious nerve damage or severed spinal cords often develop paraplegia or quadriplegia requiring lifetime medical care.
-The paralysis occurs below the area of damage, i.e., lower back or neck.
-As such, children may disproportionately suffer from high tetraplegia after San Antonio pedestrian accidents.
+These nerves do not regenerate, meaning victims with serious nerve damage or severed spinal cords often develop paraplegia or quadriplegia, requiring lifetime medical care.
+Paralysis occurs below the area of spinal damage, for example, the lower back or neck.
+Since children are small, they may disproportionately suffer from more serious spinal cord injuries after San Antonio pedestrian accidents.

 - Severe Fractures & Amputations - Drunk or fearful drivers may not stop after striking pedestrians, which often results in serious run-over accidents.
 The force of the impact might also propel the pedestrian in front of another moving vehicle.
 These collisions frequently result in crushed legs or arms requiring life-saving amputations.
 Even when doctors can save the limbs, these crushing fractures may require multiple surgeries and result in extreme pain and infections.

-- Death – Many of these catastrophic conditions result in immediate fatalities or death from injury-related complications.
-Claimants may suffer for years after being struck by negligent San Antonio drivers.
-In Texas, family members including the spouse, children, and parents of the deceased might file wrongful death litigation on behalf of unlawfully killed loved ones.
+- Death - A San Antonio pedestrian accident may result in fatal injuries or later death from injury-related complications.
+Claimants may suffer from severe injuries for years after being struck by negligent San Antonio drivers before passing away from their personal injuries.
+In Texas, family members, including the spouse, children, and parents of the deceased, might seek compensation from an at-fault driver through wrongful death litigation on behalf of loved ones who died from pedestrian accident injuries.

 San Antonio Pedestrian Accident FAQs